lego12239/conf.tcl/README.md

 ```
   load_from_file [-hd STR] FILE_NAME
   load_from_fh [-hd STR] CHAN
-  load_from_str [-hd STR] CONF_STR
+  load_from_str [-hd STR] [-s START_INDEX] [-e END_INDEX] CONF_STR
 ```

 Where parameters:
-  -hd  - use STR as hierarchy delimiter in key names and group names
+  -hd  - use STR as hierarchy delimiter in key names and group names("." by default) -s  - start parsing of a string from specified position(in chars) -e  - end parsing of a string at specified position(in chars); this will be
+        the last character we read

 Conf syntax
 ===========